illinois-data-curation/is477-sp25-group17/FinalProject.md

    - Perform analysis
    - Generate visualizations and statistical test outputs

 5. **Expected outputs**
-   After running the pipeline, you should see the following files in the `output/` directory:
+   After running the pipeline, you should  expect to see `buildings_data.csv, energy_data.csv, and cleaned_data.csv` in the `data/` folder.
+   You should also see the following files in the `output/` folder:

    | Output File                  | Description                                                             |
    |-----------------------------|-------------------------------------------------------------------------|